Concepts

 Beyond uploading photos, you can generate brand-owned identities from a brief or a reference image.
 The flow runs in two stages:

-1. Creation job: POST /identity/create accepts a list of structured instructions (or a free-form prompt) and dispatches an async job that produces N draft images.
-Drafts are not identities yet: they live as ImageResult rows on a BatchJob of type identity_creation.
+1. Creation job: POST /identity/create accepts a list of structured instructions (or a free-form prompt) and starts an async job that produces N draft images.
+Drafts are not identities yet: they are returned by the job results endpoint, each carrying an image_result_id.
 They consume credits but no identity slot.

-2. Promotion: pick the draft you want and call POST /identity/promote-generated on its image_result_id.
-The API copies the draft image into the canonical identity path, creates the Identity record, and dispatches the standard preprocessing pipeline (POV/augmentation).
+2. Promotion: pick the draft you want and call POST /identity/promote-generated with its image_result_id.
+The response returns the new identity_code along with a preprocessing_job_id you can track.
 This step charges 50 credits and counts toward your identity slot cap.

 Once preprocessing completes, the new identity behaves exactly like an uploaded one: usable in Model Swap, Flat-to-Model, and any other job that takes an identity_code.